baydounm/HRS_NHANES_HANDLS_FRAILEPIGENMORT/README.md

 The OUTPUT.zip folder contains all Output in txt, smcl, csv, pdf and other formats, used for main and supplementary Tables and Figures.

+Public use data (NHANES and HRS) as well as combined/appended data will be provided in a separate repository linked to the journal.